 In short, NOx and SOx are oxides of nitrogen and sulfur, and respectively cause nitric acid, nitrous acid and sulfuric acid in the atmosphere.
 Together these acids are known as “Acid Rain” a type of pollution that damages and kills plant, fish and animal wildlife.
 Acid rain also corrodes buildings, bridges, statues, and other infrastructures.
 EGR systems typically reduce the NOx output of an engine by a factor of between twenty and a hundred or more.
 Converters in the exhaust further reduce NOx and SOx to near negligible amounts.

 The first way to measure EGR flow and assure that the system was working appeared in the late 80’s.
 Temperature sensors located in the intake manifold directly after the EGR valve could detect EGR activity and estimate the EGR flow volume.
 It was soon obvious that temperature was not accurately correlated with flow.
-In the early 90’s, the method changed to monitoring the intake air volume by using the change in the Mass Air Flow Sensor signal (MAF) and assuming that the EGR volume would be indicated by the reduction of the measured intake air when the EGR system was engaged.
+In the early 90’s, the method changed to monitoring the intake air volume by using the change in the Mass Air Flow Sensor signal (MAF).
+The EGR volume would be indicated by the reduction of the measured intake air when the EGR system was engaged.
 That do-the-math method was further refined and is still in use today.

 Basically, all the energy of fuel combustion is liberated as either heat or mechanical energy.
 The normal energy balance is approximately 20% as mechanical and 80% as thermal, with the thermal energy divided about in half between exhaust gas heat and the heat of engine parts, coolant and oil.
 EGR also contributes to efficiency by cooling the combustion temperature, which results in less thermal heat lost through the piston and combustion chamber surfaces, making more of that combustion energy available as mechanical energy.

-As to the reality of efficiency and mileage, EGR helps during warmup and local driving, but the efficiency loss shows during prolonged high speed driving.
+As to the reality of efficiency and mileage, EGR helps during warmup and local driving, but an efficiency loss shows up during prolonged high speed driving.
 Spark ignition engines loose less mileage than diesel engines.
-Although manufacturers won’t release data about EGR vs mileage, empirical evidence points to about a 3% loss with diesels and about half that with gasoline engines.
+Although manufacturers won’t release data about EGR versus mileage, empirical evidence points to about a 3% loss with diesels and about half that with gasoline engines.
 A small price to pay to virtually eliminate acid rain.

 Diesel Engine EGR Systems

-With the introduction of the Pumpe Duse (PD) engine in 2004, vacuum is used to turn the flow on and off using a valve just before the EGR cooler, and the final EGR flow regulation is achieved using a combination of effects.
-The EGR valve is controlled electronically, and EGR flow at partial boost is assisted by tilting the throttle valve to create a low pressure area for the exhaust gases to enter.
-The next PD series of the BRM and its 2 liter BHW cousin got another vacuum controlled valve to control hot EGR versus cooled EGR to assist engine warmup.
+With the introduction of the Pumpe Duse (PD) engine in 2004, vacuum is used to turn the main EGR flow on and off using a valve just before the EGR cooler, but the final EGR flow regulation is achieved using a combination of effects from the EGR valve and the Throttle Valve.
+The EGR valve is controlled electronically, and EGR flow at partial boost is assisted by tilting the throttle valve to create a low pressure area behind it to pull in exhaust gases even though the manifold is under some boost pressure.
+The next PD diesel engine series of the BRM and its 2 liter BHW cousin got another vacuum controlled valve to control hot EGR versus cooled EGR to assist engine warmup.